 If you do not wish to provide us with your personal data and processing such personal data is necessary for the performance of our contract with you, we may not be able to perform our obligations under the contract between us.

 Where you provide consent, you can withdraw your consent at any time and free of charge, but without affecting the lawfulness of processing based on consent before its withdrawal.
 You can update your details or change your privacy preferences by contacting us using the contact details set out above.

 Where we rely on legitimate interests as a lawful basis, we will carry out a balancing test to ensure that your interests, rights and freedoms do not override our legitimate interests.
 If you want further information on the balancing test we have carried out, you can request this from us using the contact details set out above.

 We will only use your personal data for the purposes for which it was collected by us, unless we reasonably consider that we need to use it for another reason and that reason is compatible with such original purposes.
 If we need to use your personal data for an unrelated purpose, we will notify you in a timely manner and we will explain the legal basis which allows us to do so.

 We may share your personal data with any member of our group, which means our subsidiaries, our ultimate holding company and its subsidiaries, as defined in section 1159 of the UK Companies Act 2006.

 We may share your personal data with selected third parties including:

-and analyticsand search engine providers that assist us in the improvement and optimisation of the Site and services.
+- analytics and search engine providers that assist us in the improvement and optimisation of the Sites and services.